 Cytotec and Birth Injuries

-Cytotec is a drug that's commonly used to induce labor in women and works by softening the cervix to allow easier dilation (known as "ripening") and producing contractions.
+Cytotec is a, oral medication this is commonly used to induce labor in women and works by softening the cervix to allow easier dilation (known as "ripening") and producing contractions.
 In most cases, Cytotec is a safe and reliable medication that can make labor easier for women when administered correctly.
-Unfortunately, when the medication is not used properly, there are potentially severe risks for the baby.
-Studies have revealed that improper usage of Cytotec can result in different types of birth injuries from adverse reactions to the drug.What is Cytotec?
+Unfortunately, when the medication is not used properly or the mother is not properly monitored, there are potentially severe risks for the baby.
+Studies have revealed that improper usage of Cytotec can result in different types of birth injuries from adverse reactions to the drug.What Is Cytotec?